 The remote, less crowded North Rim offers guests a more serene Grand Canyon experience, with far fewer facilities than at the South Rim.
 The North Rim Visitor’s Center is open from mid-May to late October, with a range of seasonal programming.

 The Grand Canyon Lodge is the only overnight facility at the park’s North Rim.
 Located at Bright Angel Point, it was declared a National Historic Landmark in 1987.
 Don’t expect televisions, but do expect plenty of retro charm as you settle into either a log cabin or a timbered guestroom.
 The nightly summertime Chuck Wagon-style dinner features slow-cooked beef brisket, freshly baked biscuits and live entertainment.
+It’s open from mid-May until mid-October.
 There is limited availability in both cabins and rooms throughout the summer.

 9. Wuksachi Village and Lodge – Sequoia and Kings Canyon National Park, CA